Back to Blog

 Best for: Power users wanting a complete toolkit

-CleanShot X is often called the best screenshot app for Mac.
+CleanShot X is a popular screenshot app for Mac.
 It also does solid GIF recording with tons of extras.

 Key features: